doublebyte1/ogcapi-records/implementations.md

 Model Driven Metadata Editor ([MDME](https://osgeo.github.io/mdme)) is a metadata editor driven by arbitrary json schema models based on [vjsf](https://koumoul-dev.github.io/vuetify-jsonschema-form).
 You can configure it with the OGC API - Records schema to use it to author metadata in the OGC API - Records model.
 MDME also offers capabilities to transform between models using metadata transformation services provided by [pygeoapi.io](https://demo.pygeoapi.io/master/processes/)

+## a-gis-full-of-records

+[a-gis-full-of-records](https://github.com/Luoghi-indomiti/) is a web client that consumes an OGC API landing page and previews OGC API - Records (and OGC API - Features) resources.
+A live version is available here: https://luoghi-indomiti.github.io/a-gis-full-of-records/.